Translate

 His voice did not sound like his own.

-He sat perfectly still, waiting.
-The hush of the church seemed to press against him, thick and watchful.
-The weight of his own words lingered in the air, waiting for something—an answer, a response.
+He sat perfectly still.
+The weight of his own words lingered, waiting for something—an answer, a response.

 There was none.